featured blog image

 Overall:

-• Frustrated homeowner holding a paint rollerUse the same paint to fix your issues; otherwise, the wall could appear spotty.
+• Frustrated homeowner holding a paint rollerUse the same paint (from your original paint can) to fix your issues; otherwise, the wall could appear spotty.
 Paint from a new can might not be an exact match.

 • Take your time, if you don’t let the paint dry between coats, you may have issues.